pivotal-cf/docs-pws-services/contacting-service-providers-for-support.html.md

 ## Space GUID

-### Using web console
+### Using Apps Manager

-Navigate to the space in the Cloud Foundry web console.
+Navigate to the space in Apps Manager.
 The space guid is the long string after `spaces/` in the URL.

 Example: if your URL looks like `https://console.run.pivotal.io/organizations/c54bf317-d791-4d12-89f0-b56d0936cfdc/spaces/15d10713-847d-437e-9f04-ec0790dbb566` then the space guid is `15d10713-847d-437e-9f04-ec0790dbb566`.